Cebu City Council: Seat

-The hall was named for Eva Macaraeg-Macapagal, the mother of former president Gloria Macapagal Arroyo and the second wife of former president Diosdado Macapagal.
+The session hall was named for Eva Macaraeg-Macapagal, the mother of former President Gloria Macapagal Arroyo, second wife of former President Diosdado Macapagal, and ninth First Lady of the Philippines.

 During its September 3, 2019, session, the city council approved an ordinance institutionalizing the conduct of regular and special sessions outside of its current session hall.
 These sessions would also be aired live on the official Facebook page of the Cebu City's Public Information Office (PIO).

-Membership
+Membership and organization

-Each of Cebu City's two councilor districts elects eight members of the council.
-In plurality-at-large voting, a voter may vote for up to eight candidates and the candidates with the eight highest numbers of votes are elected.
-Barangay and SK chairs throughout the city each elect a representative to the council, for a total of 18 councilors.
-City council elections are synchronized with other elections in the country, which have been held on the second Monday of May every third year since 1992.
+Each of Cebu City's two congressional districts elects eight members of the council.
+In plurality-at-large voting, a voter may vote for up to eight candidates, and the candidates with the eight highest numbers of votes are elected.
+Regular elections to the city council are synchronized with other national and elections in the country, which have been held on the second Monday of May every third year since 1992.

+Punong Barangays and Sangguniang Kabataan (SK) Chairpersons from each of the city's 80 barangays, through the Cebu City chapters of the Liga ng mga Barangay (LnB) and SK Federation, respectively, each elect an ex officio representative to the council separately from the regular local elections, bringing the council's total membership to 18.
+The current term of Barangay and SK officials is set to expire on December 1, 2026.

+The vice mayor presides over sessions of the city council and can only vote in the event of a tie, with the presiding officer pro tempore substituting when the vice mayor yields the chair to participate in council debates, and the next highest-ranked councilor (starting with the first-ranked) taking over as acting vice mayor during the vice mayor's absences.
+The vice mayor also serves as the council's chief administrative officer, appointing and overseeing the council's employees.
+The majority and minority leaders lead their respective council blocs, with the majority bloc deciding the leadership of council committees.

+Each councilor has their own office and staff.
+The administrative and operational work of the council as a whole is assisted by a secretariat led by the nonvoting Secretary to the Sangguniang Panlungsod, who is appointed by the vice mayor.